1974 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2. 1974 Clipped Planchet Error

-This error occurs when the blanking die overlaps a previously punched area or the edge of the metal strip, resulting in a coin with a crescent-shaped cut-out that resembles a cookie cutter appearance.
+A clipped planchet error occurs when the blanking die overlaps a previously punched area or the edge of the metal strip, resulting in a coin with a crescent-shaped missing section that gives the edge a “bite taken out” appearance.
+The size and location of the clip directly determine the premium — larger clips and straight clips from strip ends are generally more dramatic and more valuable than small curved clips.

 3. 1974 Strike-Through Error

-Where to Sell Your 1974 Half Dollar ?
+Where to Sell Your 1974 Half Dollar Value

 Check out now: Best Places To Sell Coins Online (Pros & Cons)